bugzmanov/nes_ebook/src/chapter_6_1.md

 * and **oam_data** - internal memory to keep state of sprites.

-mirroring and chr_rom are specific to each game, and provided by a cartridge
+mirroring and chr_rom are specific to each game and provided by a cartridge

 ```rust
 impl NesPPU {